westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

 Don't be scared to save the world.
 Mind is a Reflex Organ, Soc says, and he is right.
 We must be in charge of ourselves.
 We have to take out the trash.
-At night, when everything comes at you and wakes you up at 3:13am when you are not ready to fight back, you can always turn on an Audiobook by Bill Bryson, Carl Sagan, or the lovely Sarah Vowell.
+And, at night, when everything comes at you and wakes you up at 3:13am when you are not ready to fight back, you can always turn on an Audiobook by Bill Bryson, Carl Sagan, or the lovely Sarah Vowell.
 Night by night, the culture of great beings will add to your culture.
+On the shoulders of giants also means that come your Golden Age, there will be little heroes checking if you have risen high enough for them to stand on your shoulders.

 [A Short History of Nearly Everything](https://www.audible.com/pd/A-Short-History-of-Nearly-Everything-Audiobook/B002V0KFPW)<br>
 [A Walk in the Woods, Rediscovering America on the Appalachian Trail](https://www.audible.com/pd/A-Walk-in-the-Woods-Audiobook/B0091J9AQQ)<br>